btcpayserver/btcpayserver-doc/docs/Dashboard.md

 * Current active [Crowdfund](Apps.md#Crowdfunding-App)
     This tile shows the current active crowdfunds, including their top-ranked items.
-    When more than one active Crowdfund is happening, the panels will show below the initial one.
+    When more than one active crowdfund is happening, the tiles will show below the initial one.
     There's easy access to Crowdfund management or to see all the perks you've set from these panels.

 ![BTCPay Server Navigation](./img/dashboard/fund-full-view.jpg "BTCPay Server Navigation")